Thrall (Warcraft): Warcraft III

 Thrall is plagued by visions from a mysterious prophet, telling him to take the Horde west across the sea.
-Deciding to learn more about his visions, Thrall eventually meets the prophet, who insists that he must sail across the ocean to Kalimdor.
-He gathers other orc clans, frees the veteran orc warrior Grom Hellscream, and steal some human ships to sail to Kalimdor.
-Thrall and a few of the other ships find themselves caught amidst a mighty storm and later finds himself taken captive by a tribe of fish-like creatures known as murlocs to be used as a sacrifice.
-Thrall is able to break free, but is not able to save fellow captive Sen'jin, leader of the local troll Darkspear tribe and the first to be sacrificed, though the remnants of his tribe join the Horde.
-Initially introduced in Warcraft: Orcs and Humans as a homogenous alliance of predominantly-orc clans, the Horde is reshaped into a culturally diverse collective of warrior races by this point under Thrall's leadership.
+Deciding to learn more about his visions, Thrall meets the prophet, who insists that he must sail across the ocean to Kalimdor.
+Thrall gathers the other orc clans and steals some human ships to sail to Kalimdor.
+Thrall and a few of the other ships find themselves caught amidst a storm and later finds himself taken captive by a tribe of murlocs to be used as a sacrifice.
+Thrall is able to break free, but is not able to save fellow captive Sen'jin, leader of the local troll Darkspear tribe and the first to be sacrificed, though the surviving Darkspear led by Sen'jin's son Vol'jin join the Horde.

-After Horde forces land on the continent of Kalimdor, Thrall witnesses a battle between the centaur and the minotaur-like tauren factions, and he opts to assist the latter.
-Grateful, the tauren chieftain Cairne Bloodhoof led his clan to join the Horde, and shows Thrall the location of the Oracle that would help the Orcs find their destiny.
-Thrall travels to the location, which happened to be in Stonetalon Peak, where the prophet later appeared and revealed himself to be Medivh.
-The latter gave a dire warning about a Burning Legion invasion that would overrun Azeroth, and convinced Thrall that a human faction led by Jaina Proudmoore (who had also heeded Medivh's warnings) and the native night elves would all need to work together to defeat the horrors coming their way.
-Medivh also informed Thrall that Grom had willingly drank the blood of the demon lord Mannoroth.
-The combined forces of Thrall and Jaina managed to purge the taint from his body, and Grom later sacrifices himself to slay Mannoroth.
-Thrall and Jaina's forces fought against Archimonde and the Legion at the base of the mountain, to buy their night elf allies enough time to prepare a trap against Archimonde with their Wisps.
-Though they succeed in defeating the Legion, the pact between their forces subsequently crumbled.
-The orcs would go on to build the city of Orgrimmar, and they named the surrounding region Durotar, the former named for Orgrim Doomhammer and the latter named for Durotan.
+After the Horde lands in Kalimdor, Thrall witnesses a battle between the savage centaurs and noble tauren, opting to assist the latter.
+Grateful, tauren chieftain Cairne Bloodhoof pledges his clan to join the Horde, and shows Thrall the location of the Oracle that would help the orcs find their destiny.
+Thrall travels to the location, Stonetalon Peak, where the prophet appears and reveals himself to be Medivh.
+Medivh warns of the Burning Legion invasion that would overrun Azeroth, and convinces Thrall that humans faction led by Jaina Proudmoore (who had also heeded Medivh's warnings) and the native night elves would need to work together to defeat the Legion.
+Medivh informs Thrall that during a concurrent battle with the night elves, Grom had willingly drank the blood of the demonic pit lord Mannoroth, binding the Warsong clan to the Legion's will.
+The combined forces of Thrall and Jaina manage to subdue Grom and purge Mannaroth's influence from his body.
+Thrall and Grom confront Mannaroth; Thrall is defeated but Grom manages to slay Mannaroth at the cost of his own life.
+Mannaroth's death frees the orcs from the Legion's control.
+Thrall's and Jaina's forces fight against Archimonde and the Legion at the base of Mount Hyjal, to buy their night elf allies enough time to prepare a trap against Archimonde with their Wisps.
+Though the Horde and Alliance succeed in defeating the Legion, tensions still remain between the two factions.
+The Horde would go on to build the city of Orgrimmar, naming the surrounding region Durotar, with the former named for Orgrim Doomhammer and the latter named for Durotan.